mstfacmly/mstfacmly.github.io/resume_gamedesigner.md

 My years in QA have provided me with a better understanding in the value of the various fields of QA, and ensure that I consider QA as early as possible into a project.

-* **Analytics QA** — Advanced SQL functions, queries and procedures, which have enabled the team to get faster overviews of the data processed for projects such as [LEGO Batman : Legacy of the Dark Knight](https://legobatmangame.com/), [Mortal Kombat 1](https://www.mortalkombat.com/), and [Suicide Squad: Kill the Justice League](https://www.suicidesquadgame.com/).
+* **Analytics QA** — July 2024 - Current
+    * Advanced SQL functions, queries and procedures, which have enabled the team to get faster overviews of the data processed for projects such as [LEGO Batman : Legacy of the Dark Knight](https://legobatmangame.com/), [Mortal Kombat 1](https://www.mortalkombat.com/), and [Suicide Squad: Kill the Justice League](https://www.suicidesquadgame.com/).
-* [Gotham Knights](https://www.gothamknightsgame.com/en-us) - February 2021 — July 2023 - Rendering DevQA - Validating the rendering tools and assets.
+* DevQA - February 2021 — July 2023
+    * [Gotham Knights](https://www.gothamknightsgame.com/en-us) - Rendering team.
+Validating the rendering tools and assets.
 Assisted in finding optimal solutions for next-generation rendering problems relating to real-time ray-traced reflections.
-* Functionality QA tester
+* Functionality QA tester — July 2019 —  February 2021
     * [LEGO Star Wars: The Skywalker Saga](https://www.starwars.com/games-apps/lego-star-wars-the-skywalker-saga) — Creating and updating productivity aids which helped simplify the workflow for other testers
     * **Unnamed project** - 3C Pod lead - Creating and assigning test cases, direct communication with the designers to assess their testing needs and provide feedback as needed.